 Overview

-The Deputy pay rule library offers two pay rate versions of California labor law:
+The Deputy pay rate library offers two versions of California labor law:

-Both pay conditions are identical with one exception, the California Labor Law with Meal Break Waiver version of the pay rate is designed for use with employees who have signed a meal break waiver.
+Both pay rates are identical with one exception, the California Labor Law with Meal Break Waiver version of the pay rate is designed for use with employees who have signed a meal break waiver and will only apply a missed meal break premium for missed meal breaks on shifts of 6 hours or longer in length.

 Background

-California law allows employees to waive (agree not to take it or receive any penalty pay for missing it) meal breaks for shifts less than 6 hours or shifts less than 12 hours.
+California law allows employees to waive (agree not to take it or receive any penalty pay for missing it) meal breaks for shifts of 6 hours or less, or waive second meal breaks for shifts of 12 hours or less.
 If the total work period per day for an employee is no more than 6 hours, the meal break may be waived by mutual consent of both the employer and the employee.
 Similarly, if the total hours worked is no more than 12 hours, the second meal break may be waived only if the first was not waived.

 Note: In the California Labor Law with Meal Break Waiver version of the pay rate, the meal break attestation question will not be asked unless the shift is longer than 6 hours.
 In the event that an employee is entitled to 2 meal breaks, they are only entitled to waiving one and must take the other.